Looking for Member-only Content?

 Analysis in Brief

-Analysis in Brief presents recent findings from the AAMC's data collection and research activities in a concise, easy-to-read report.
-Published several times a year, it addresses a wide range of topics and trends that affect medical schools and teaching hospitals.
+Published several times a year, Analysis in Brief reports on a wide range of topics and trends that affect medical schools and teaching hospitals.

 Articles from the AAMC's professional development resource for faculty at medical schools and teaching hospitals.